 Chigger Life Cycle and Larva Feeding Vis Stylosome.
 Images Courtesy Bugboy 52.4 Public Domain.

 If undisturbed, these mites typically require a few days or longer completing a feeding.
 In the case of humans, chiggers typically do not finish feeding since they are accidentally brushed or scratched away by the victim prior to completion of the meal.
 The characteristic intense itching reaches a peak a few days after the bite occurs.
-This is the result of the stylostome remaining imbedded in tissue long after the chigger larva has dropped off the host.
+This is the result of the stylostome remaining inside thr tissue long after the chigger larva has dropped off the host.
 The skin may continue to itch for many days due to an allergic reaction to stylostome.
 The stylostome is eventually absorbed by the body.
 This is a relatively slow process that can take week or longer.

 One opinion is that females and children are bitten more commonly than men.
 However, it is documented that all 3 typically collect equal numbers of chiggers while walking in the woods.
 However, women and children typically have thinner skin and as a result have more acceptable surface areas that chiggers can easily bite.

 The first technique to avoid against chigger attack is to wear the right kind of clothing.
 Tightly woven socks, high shoes or boots and long sleeves and pants are preferable to sandals, shorts and the like.
 Tucking pant legs inside boots or shoes and buttoning cuffs and collars in shirts also helps keep the chiggers off the body.
 Regular mosquito repellents will repel chiggers.
 All brands are equally effective but the higher the concentration of the active ingredient of DEET, the more effective is the product.
 These products can be applied to exposed skin and around the edge of openings in your clothes, such as cuffs, waistbands, shirt fronts and boot tops.
 Unfortunately, many of these repellents are only potent for two to three hours and must be reapplied frequently.